Raphire/Win11Debloat/README.md

 - Disable bing search, bing AI & cortana in windows search.
 - Disable tips & tricks on the lockscreen.
 (This may change your lockscreen wallpaper to the windows default)
 - Disable tips, tricks and suggestions in the startmenu and settings, and sync provider ads in windows explorer.
+- Disable the widget service & hide the widget icon on the taskbar.
-- Hide the Chat & Widget icons from the taskbar.
+- Hide the Chat icon from the taskbar.

 ## The 'Custom' option allows you to customize the script to your exact needs
 A full list of what changes this script can make can be found [here](https://github.com/Raphire/Win10Debloat#improve-your-windows-1011-experience).